pepsibattaglino/cypress_poc/README.md

 ## Config

 ### Intellisense
-In order to enable the intellisense, create `cypress/tsconfig.json` file and copy the above config:
+In order to enable the intellisense, create `cypress/tsconfig.json` file and copy the below config:

 ```json
 {